Josh Groban: Philanthropy

-Under the guidance of his mentor David Foster, Groban performed for many charity events that included VH1 Save the Music Foundation (2005), Tsunami Aid: A Concert of Hope (2005), Fifth Annual Adopt-A-Minefield concert (2005), 2nd Annual Grammy Jam (2005), Live 8 (2005), The Heart Foundation Gala (2005), and David Foster and Friends Charity Gala (2006).
-He also sang a solo on the recording of We Are The World 25 for Haiti (2010).
+Under the guidance of his mentor David Foster, Groban performed for VH1 Save the Music Foundation (2005), Tsunami Aid: A Concert of Hope (2005), Fifth Annual Adopt-A-Minefield concert (2005), 2nd Annual Grammy Jam (2005), Live 8 (2005), The Heart Foundation Gala (2005), David Foster and Friends Charity Gala (2006), and other charity events.
+He sang a solo on the recording of We Are The World 25 for Haiti (2010).
 Inspired by a visit with Nelson Mandela during a 2004 trip to South Africa, he established the Josh Groban Foundation to help children in need through education, healthcare and the arts.
 Mandela appointed Groban as an Official Ambassador for Mandela's Project 46664, a campaign to help raise Global awareness of HIV/AIDS in Africa.
 On April 25, 2007, Groban performed with the African Children's Choir on American Idols "Idol Gives Back" episode.
 Also on September 2, 2007, Groban donated $150,000 to Charlotte-Mecklenburg Schools to fund music education.

-On February 28, 2008, he appeared in One Night Live at the Air Canada Centre in Toronto, Canada with Bryan Adams, Sarah McLachlan, Jann Arden and RyanDan in aid of the Sunnybrook Hospital Women and Babies Program.
+On February 28, 2008, he appeared in One Night Live at the Air Canada Centre in Toronto with Bryan Adams, Sarah McLachlan, Jann Arden, and RyanDan in aid of the Sunnybrook Hospital Women and Babies Program.
 In honor of his 27th birthday, his fans set out to raise $27,000 in a project called "Raise 27".
-They ended up raising a total of $44,227 for the Josh Groban Foundation, to benefit the Noah's Ark children's orphanage called Siyawela in South Africa.
-Groban has since referred to this donation as "the best birthday present ever".
-Groban performed at The Angel Ball on October 21, 2010, to benefit the Gabrielles Angel Foundation for cancer research.
-In April 2013 and the previous year, Groban took part in Global Poverty Project's "Live Below the Line" campaign, which consists in living on $1.50 a day to raise awareness of extreme poverty around the world.
+They raised $44,227 for the Josh Groban Foundation, to benefit the Noah's Ark children's orphanage called Siyawela in South Africa.
+Groban has referred to the donation as "the best birthday present ever".
+He performed at The Angel Ball on October 21, 2010, to benefit the Gabrielles Angel Foundation for cancer research.
+In April 2013, and the previous year, Groban took part in Global Poverty Project's "Live Below the Line" campaign, which consists in living on $1.50 a day to raise awareness of extreme poverty around the world.
 He also wrote a song inspired by the campaign.

 On October 30, 2013, Groban met with Little Kids Rock students in Newark, New Jersey before his concert at the Prudential Center.
 His Find Your Light Foundation also made a donation to Little Kids Rock to support their mission of keeping music education in our public schools.
-An active arts education philanthropist and advocate, Groban is a member of Americans for the Arts Artists Committee.

-On January 17, 2021, three days before the Inauguration of Joe Biden Groban performed at an "indoguration" for Joe Biden's Major organized by the Delaware Humane Association more than 7,400 people attended via Zoom and the event also raised $200,000 in donations for the association.
+An active arts education philanthropist and advocate, he is a member of Americans for the Arts Artists Committee.
+On January 17, 2021, three days before the inauguration of Joe Biden Groban performed at an "indoguration" for Joe Biden's German Shepherd Major organized by the Delaware Humane Association.
+More than 7,400 people attended via Zoom and the event also raised $200,000 in donations for the association.